H-Sax/H-Sax.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoctoral researcher at the University of Sheffield, working with Professor (Richard Clayton)[https://www.sheffield.ac.uk/cs/people/academic/richard-clayton].
-My current work focuses on developing computational tools for cardiovascular digital twins as part of the (CVD-Net program grant)[https://www.sheffield.ac.uk/cs/news/digital-twin-heart-modelling-project-will-monitor-patients-virtually].
+I am a postdoctoral researcher at the University of Sheffield, working with Professor [Richard Clayton](https://www.sheffield.ac.uk/cs/people/academic/richard-clayton).
+My current work focuses on developing computational tools for cardiovascular digital twins as part of the [CVD-Net program grant](https://www.sheffield.ac.uk/cs/news/digital-twin-heart-modelling-project-will-monitor-patients-virtually).
 My main research area centres on the identifiability of input parameters.
 Primarily, I employ a range of identifiability and sensitivity analysis techniques to accurately capture the dynamics of the cardiovascular system.
 We are developing novel methods that enable us to navigate parameter space, facilitating the personalisation of cardiovascular models to patient-provided medical data.
 I am also interested in the use of the Julia programming language for computational research.

 My research combines computational statistics, mathematics, and data science.
 I have a broad interest in both applying and developing tools for uncertainty quantification and calibration to address social issues, generating new insights through forecasting and prediction.
 I am also committed to integrating my research into teaching, fostering a positive learning environment through modern methodologies, including high-performance computing, Julia, and physics-informed neural networks.